snur206/reading-notes/201/class13notes.md

 A developer use local storage for a web application because it is stateless and you can keep a key in the user’s computer and it will read it out when the user returns.

-WHATWG and W3C should not be stored in local storage.
+Sensitive info like passwords should not be stored in local storage.

-Local storage can store strings data in different keys, You can convert them to the data before storing them by using ajax().
+Local storage can store strings data in different keys, You can convert them to the data before storing them by using JSON.stringify() and JSON.parse()